cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

   must be deterministic.
 Any other instruction that sets the value of loop control variable precludes loop unrolling.
 * All modifications of the loop control variable happen directly in the loop body: the variable must not be modified in a nested loop or in an if statement, for example.
-* The loop control variable isn't a global variable.
 * The loop has a nonzero number of iterations.
 The upper limit of the number of iterations depends on available instruction space, but generally can never exceed 1000 iterations.